 A Key Component for the Successful Deployment and Operation of Mission-Critical Production Applications

-This blog series covers the issues that must be addressed in every IT organization for production error prevention through the deployment of Best Practices for managing JCL as an asset.
+This blog article covers the issues that must be addressed in every IT organization for production error prevention through the deployment of Best Practices for managing Job Control Language (JCL) as an asset.
 It establishes the financial value of the JCL asset and from that discussion, explores the characteristics of JCL which necessitate its consideration as an asset.
-It also outlines some requisite policies and procedures (including automation) necessary to manage this asset and maintain JCL libraries with attention to continuing accuracy and quality, leading to associated benefits for the data center.
+It also outlines some significant policies and procedures (including automation) necessary to manage this asset and maintain JCL libraries with attention to continuing accuracy and quality, leading to associated benefits for the data center.

-JCL in the Modern Data center
+JCL in the Modern Data Center

-The drive toward Best Practices
+The Drive Toward Best Practices

 Following is an initial set of “Best Practices” for the management of JCL as an asset in the data center.

 - A methodology for managing JCL as an asset

 - The processes by which JCL is standardized and made defect-free throughout its life cycle